-ENX Association: ENX Association maintains the accreditation criteria and assessment requirements (“TISAX ACAR”).
-It accredits audit providers and monitors the quality of implementation of the assessment results.
+ENX Association: ENX Association maintains the framework of criteria (“TISAX ACAR”).
+It approves audit providers and monitors the quality of implementation of the assessment results.

-Audit Providers: The audit provider is accredited by the ENX Association and conducts the assessment at the participant.
+Audit Providers: The audit provider is approved by the ENX Association and conducts the assessment at the participant.
 The audit provider provides the assessed participant the assessment result.

 Participants: The participant is a registered company in TISAX and is assessed by an audit provider.

 What is the TISAX Participant Handbook?

 The TISAX Participant Handbook provides you with all the necessary information regarding TISAX.
 It describes the steps you need to take for passing the TISAX assessment and for sharing your assessment result with your business partners and explains what TISAX is, how it works and who is behind it.

 What is a managed service provider?

 Some participants made it a mandatory requirement for many of their suppliers to prove that their information security management system fulfils a defined set of requirements.
 In consequence, they have to handle a lot of assessment results.
 Therefore, some participants use "managed service providers" to support them in various forms.
 For some companies, you will not notice it, because the managed service provider acts transparent for you.
 Others completely delegated the interaction with their suppliers to their managed service provider.
 Your business partner or his managed service provider will let you know if he uses a managed service provider - who in turn will let you know about any specific requirements.